travis-ci/docs-travis-ci-com/docs/user/languages/scala.md

 Because Scala builder on travis-ci.org assumes SBT dependency management is used by default, it naturally will pull down project dependencies before running tests without any effort on your side.

+## Testing Against Multiple JDKs

+To test against multiple JDKs, use the `:jdk` key in `.travis.yml`.
+For example, to test against OpenJDK 6 and OpenJDK 7:

+    jdk:
+      - openjdk6
+      - openjdk7

+To test against OpenJDK 7 and Oracle JDK 7u4:

+    jdk:
+      - openjdk7
+      - oraclejdk7

+Travis CI provides OpenJDK 6, OpenJDK 7 and Oracle JDK 7u4.
+Sun JDK 6 is not provided and because it is EOL in November 2012, will not be provided.

+JDK 7 is backwards compatible, we think it's time for all projects to start testing against JDK 7 first and JDK 6 if resources permit.

 ## Examples

 * [twitter/scalding](https://github.com/twitter/scalding/blob/master/.travis.yml)
 * [scalatra/scalatra](https://github.com/scalatra/scalatra/blob/develop/.travis.yml)
 * [novus/salat](https://github.com/novus/salat/blob/master/.travis.yml)